jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 All 4 tests are in LogSMSTest class.
 Let me show you how groovy can make Mule unit testing more convinient for developer.

 #### Easy to read
-Being able to avoid not needed parenthesis and semicolons increase test readability.
+Being able to avoid not needed parenthesis and semicolons increase test readability - just take a look how fluently test below can be read and understood.

 {% highlight groovy linenos %}
 @Test